-- Any anaesthetic has its risks and the anaesthetist will explain such risks. - Bleeding is an uncommon complication. - Eschar may loosen with vigorous use of erect penis, and could lead to bleeding. - An infection of the wound may occur and requires immediate attention. - DANGER SIGNS: A wound that swells immediately, fever, and puss.
+- Any anaesthetic has its risks and the anaesthetist will explain such risks. - Bleeding is a common complication. - A haematoma (blood collection under the skin).
+Bruising is normal. - Sutures may tear loose with vigorous use of erect penis, and the procedure may then require revision. - An infection of the wound may occur and requires immediate attention. - DANGER SIGNS: A wound that swells immediately, fever, and puss.
 Contact Dr Schoeman or the hospital immediately as this occurs in up to 15-20% of all cases.